Last Updated 24 hours ago | Commercial content | 18+

 For any additional questions, we have prepared an FAQ section below.

-Although it is still difficult to say, Native River has so far proven to be one of the top early contenders along with Monkfish and Envoi Allen in the ante post betting market.
+Although it is still difficult to say, Minella Indo has so far proven to be one of the top early contenders along with Monkfish and Envoi Allen in the ante post betting market.

 Most major bookmakers are paying 4 places at Cheltenham.

-The 2019 Gold Cup winner was Al Boum Photo.
+The 2019 and 2020 Gold Cup winner was Al Boum Photo.
 Then Minella Indo denied him the hattrick in 2021.

 The Cheltenham Gold Cup is the most prestigious race ran during the Cheltenham Festival.
 It is a Grade 1 National Hunt race.